geeknik/my-awesome-stars/topics.md

 - [hijkzzz/Awesome-LLM-Strawberry](https://github.com/hijkzzz/Awesome-LLM-Strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 and reasoning techniques.
 - [airtai/fastagency](https://github.com/airtai/fastagency) - The fastest way to bring multi-agent workflows to production.
 - [greynewell/musegpt](https://github.com/greynewell/musegpt) - Local LLMs in your DAW!
-- [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context
+- [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context.
+24/7 screen & voice recording for the age of super intelligence. get your data ready or be left behind
 - [google/oss-fuzz-gen](https://github.com/google/oss-fuzz-gen) - LLM powered fuzzing via OSS-Fuzz.
 - [upstash/semantic-cache](https://github.com/upstash/semantic-cache) - A fuzzy key value store based on semantic similarity rather lexical equality.
 - [normal-computing/fuji-web](https://github.com/normal-computing/fuji-web) - Fuji is an AI agent that lives in your browser's sidepanel.
 You can now get tasks done online with a single command!